by Glenn A. Stout, Ph.D., CISM, GSEC, PMP, Managing Consultant, Governance & Compliance Services

 - Ensure the student makes parents aware of any trips where the student will be without their phone.

 This article was not created to unnecessarily scare anyone.
-The goal was to provide reasonable controls to students and families to take so that their vacation is enjoyable and hopefully free from cyber-issues.
+The goal was to provide reasonable cyber security controls to students and families to take so that their vacation is enjoyable and hopefully free from cyber issues.
 Like anything else, bad actors are trying to find those that are easily susceptible to their approaches – they are checking doors to see which ones are open.
 I encourage you and your family to close as many of these doors as you can.
 If your “door is closed” – the bad actor will move on until they find an open door – hopefully not yours.